uwgraphics/VisSnacks/content/tutorials/1-what-is-vis/index.md

 The idea is that what makes something design is that you actually think about the choices.
 You don't just do any old thing - you actively choose.
 This is why I can distinguish between "bad design" (choices were made, but not well), and "not designed" (the choices weren't thought about).

 For this class or this website, the concept is that if you think about the choices you are making when creating a visualization, you will create better visualizations.
 But this holds true for almost anything you create.
 For example, if you are doing "Graphic Design" (for example, trying to make a nice looking and functional website or business card), the important thing is to consider the different choices that you are making.

-### Implications of the Definitions

-1. A core of this class will be understanding what makes for a good visualization, and what we can do to design them.
-2. Figuring out what good visualization to make (designing it) is important, we don't want to waste our time implementing bad visualizations.
-3. Understanding the principles and process of visualization can help us figure out what visualizations will be good before we invest too much energy in making them.
-4. Generating ideas for visualization and making sure they are good (and will lead to good designs when they are fully implemented) is my preferred approach.
-Finding ways to "prototype" ideas so we can assess them before investing too much energy is important.
-5. Implementating the design once you have it is not a focus in this class.
-It is a detail.
-A sometimes challenging detail.
-And it is definitely a practical concern: a great design isn't of much value if you can't make it real.

 ## What are good visualizations?